-IND 3001 Job Search & Grad School Strategies This one-hour course is designed to assist students in maximizing their liberal arts education while pursuing their immediate goal toward employment or graduate school.
-In keeping with the university's mission, it will emphasize the "professional preparation" gained at Ozarks and provide students from all disciplines the opportunity to increase their personal knowledge of job readiness skills, career planning techniques, and graduate school requirements.
-Emphasis of subject matter will vary according to special interests, majors, goals, etc. of each specific class.
-Prerequisite-Students must have completed 75 credit hours or obtain permission of the instructor.
+IND 3002 Job Search & Graduate School Strategies This two-hour course is designed to assist students in maximizing their liberal arts education while pursuing their immediate goal toward employment and/or graduate school.
+In keeping with the university's mission, it will emphasize the "professional preparation" gained at Ozarks and provide students from all disciplines the opportunity to learn how to market themselves to employers and graduate schools.
+Students will also learn about current hiring practices, long-term career planning, and graduate school preparation.
+Emphasis of subject matter will vary according to special interests, majors, and goals of each specific class.
+Prerequisite: Students must have completed 75 credit hours or obtain permission of the instructor.
 This course is most effective for first semester seniors beginning the job search process and second semester juniors preparing for entrance to graduate school.
-However, it is advisable for all seniors and juniors to take this course, even if they cannot fit it into their schedule at the optimum time for best results.
+However, it is advisable for all seniors and juniors to take this course, even if they cannot fit it into their schedule at the optimum time.

-IND 3013 Critical Inquiry: Peer Mentor The peer mentor's place in the Critical Inquiry course is to assist the faculty mentor in helping new students develop and strengthen the foundation skills needed for academic success at the college level.
+IND 3013 Ozarks Seminar: Peer Mentor The peer mentor's place in the Ozarks Seminar course is to assist the faculty mentor in helping new students develop and strengthen the foundation skills needed for academic success at the college level.
 Peer mentors are used in a variety of ways in the course according to the needs and expectations of the individual faculty mentor, but most peer mentors are asked to monitor and facilitate small group discussions, serve as resource/contact people for students needing assistance, participate enthusiastically in academic and social activities of the group, and serve as good role models.
-Prerequisites: Students must have themselves completed the Critical Inquiry course and have been selected by a faculty mentor to serve in his/her section.
+Prerequisites: Students must have themselves completed the Ozarks Seminar course and have been selected by a faculty mentor to serve in his/her section.
 The course may be taken two (2) times for credit.